Eleanor-Shellstrop/airfare/README.md

 ### OPTION 1: Easy Method, Google Colab

-If you have a Google account, you can run this repo without downloading anything.
+If you have a Google account, you can run this repo without downloading any languages, libraries or tools.

 1. [Click here to gain viewer access to the Colab Notebook.](https://colab.research.google.com/drive/1JPENFr6RbdmWxLNaZtIp0CFmXIX91hW8?usp=sharing)
 2. Make a copy or download the notebook.